 [Jan.
 22, Feb.
 5, Feb.
 19, Mar.
 5]

 The IDC hosts various workshops throughout the year for faculty members seeking to improve their skills in instructional technologies.
 These include a variety of topics ranging from online and hybrid course design to building effective presentations.

-Blackboard Learn 9.1 Introduction - See the Blackboard Training Events Page
+Blackboard Learn 9.1 Introductory Training - See the Blackboard Training Events Page

 Online Teaching and Course Design